An organisation hosting a raffle, fundraising event or bingo game must be registered as a community or charitable organisation.

-The declared community and charitable organisations (database) is an up-to-date listing of organisations that have been approved by the VCGLR.
+The declared community and charitable organisations (database) is an up-to-date list of organisations that we have approved.

 The nominee is responsible to ensure that the activity is conducted in compliance with gaming laws, rules of the game and permit conditions.

 It is a requirement that community or charitable organisations that hold a minor gaming permit must appoint a nominee.
-Should the nominee change, the organisation must notify the VCGLR as soon as the change occurs.
+Should the nominee change, the organisation must notify us as soon as the change occurs.